pradhuman1/Drashya/README.md

 Drashya aims at rectifing cropping methods and crop rotation.
 If these are acted upon not only farmers income but the soil used by them can be changed for the better.

 # How to solve this?
 We aim to achieve this by providing right information at right time.
 This would be done by providing right information.
-This information will be accurate and will be provided by local/verified data saved.
+This information will be provided by local/verified data saved.
 As internet can be very misleading thus decision was made to collect information and provide that.
+In order to keep the data accurate it will be collected from verified sites, institutions.

+Apart from that the site's primary language will be **Hindi and Bundelkhandi** for better understanding.